perminder-klair/kickoff-koa2/README.md

 │   ├── conf            # wraps configurations files
 │   ├── controller      # contains all controllers in the application │   ├── middleware      # folder with all middlewares
+│   ├── pages           # folder with pages using Next.js + React
 │   ├── route           # wraps all the routes and exports a single composed middleware │   └── service         # contains all the service logic │   └── utils           # contains all extra utilities